psedik/deck/tarot-cards/minor-arcana/cups/cups_06.md

 * **Journal:** “Which memory is asking to be honored today, and what is the gift it still offers?”
 * **Ritual:** brew a nostalgic tea/scent, place six small offerings, thank the ancestors known for gentle support.
 * **Spread idea:** Past gift / Present container / Future offering — use when mentoring or coaching self/clients.

+### A Recollection

+An old woman sat by her window, the scent of rain on hot stone reminding her of the courtyard from her youth.
+She remembered not a grand event, but a small, quiet one.
+A boy, barely older than her, had offered a clay cup—not with water, but with a single, perfect white flower inside.
+He hadn’t said a word; he had simply placed it in her hands and smiled.
+She had felt, in that moment, completely safe.
+The memory was not a place to live, she thought, but a garden to visit.
+She rose from her chair, went to her own small garden, and picked a flower.
+She placed it in a small vase and set it on the table for her guest, who was due to arrive any minute.
+The gift, she realized, is never truly gone if you continue to pass it on.